-If your event is being broadcasted via live stream, a graphic recorder can also work from the distance – thanks to modern technology.
+If you’re having a webinar or a virtual workshop or your event is being broadcasted via live stream, a graphic recorder or a sketchnoter can also work from the distance.

 Here’s how it is done:

-- Real-time sketchnoter and the event organizer test the connection beforehand if possible
+- Graphic recorder and the event organizer test the connection beforehand if possible

-- The sketchnoter puts on her woolly socks at her home in Jyväskylä, Finland (CET +2)
+- The graphic recorder puts on her woolly socks at her home in Jyväskylä, Finland (CET +2)

-- The sketchnoter moves the cat away from blocking the screen
+- The graphic recorder moves the cat away from blocking the screen

-- The sketchnoter follows the broadcast via stream and does her magic by sketchnoting the presentations
+- The graphic recorder follows the broadcast via stream and does her magic by sketchnoting the presentations

-- The sketchnoter moves the cat again away from blocking the screen
+- The graphic recorder moves the cat again away from blocking the screen

-- The sketchnoter uploads the images that she created to Dropbox so that her client can go and download them to be used e.g. in social media.
+- The graphic recorder uploads the images that she created to Dropbox so that her client can go and download them to be used e.g. in social media.
 Or, the sketchnoter can also use the images right away e.g. on Twitter with the #hashtag of the event.

-- The sketchnoter is also able to send her own live-stream via Zoom so that the other viewers following the event could check out the graphic recording stream, too.
-In order to use this option, a projector and a laptop with Zoom connection is needed at the event site.
+- If the event is being streamed, the graphic recorder is also able to send her own live-stream via Zoom so that the other viewers following the event could check out the graphic recording stream with another device, too.
+Also people present at the event site could follow the graphic recording process via Zoom.
+This option requires that a projector and a laptop with Zoom connection are tuned in at the event site.

 Handy?
 Hell yeah!
-And the sketchnoter doesn’t need to move from the depths of her cave.
+And the graphic recorder doesn’t need to move from the depths of her cave.
 This way we save money, time, nature and nerves.

 How much is it?